-- 127. Plaintiffs' patients will suffer irreparable harm from the violation of Plaintiffs' patients' constitutional rights if H.B.
-386 goes into effect. - H.B.
+145. Plaintiffs' patients will suffer irreparable harm from the violation of Plaintiffs' patients' constitutional rights if H.B.
+386 and the Delay Regulation go into effect.

+- 146. H.B.
 386 will force women to wait at least three days, and in practice many will be forced to wait more, between the time they have all the information necessary to grant their informed consent to an abortion and the time they are allowed to grant that consent.
-By depriving women of a time-sensitive medical procedure at the time to which they are able to consent to it, H.B.
-386 deprives women of their autonomy over their persons and of their dignity as patients, with no medical justification. - 129.
+By denying women a time-sensitive medical procedure at the time they are able to consent to it, H.B.
+386 and the Delay Regulation deprive women of their autonomy over their persons and of their dignity as patients, with no medical justification. - 147.
 The delays imposed by H.B.
-386 threaten women's health.
+386 and the Delay Regulation threaten women's health.
 The delays also impose numerous burdens on women and their families in the form of unnecessary and unjustified anxiety, suffering, and expense.